Mjkim88/pytorch-torchtext-seq2seq/README.md

 ```bash
 $ bash download.sh
 ```
-This commands will download Europarl v7(for training) and News Commentary(for validation) datasets to `data/` folder.
+This commands will download Europarl v7 and News Commentary datasets to `data/` folder.
 If you want to use other datasets, you don't need to run this command.

 #### 3. Train the model